 In addition to its blood glucose-lowering effects, ashwagandha also supports heart health by lowering the risk of heart disease and reducing triglyceride and cholesterol levels.

-In human studies, the impact of ashwagandha consumption on cholesterol and triglyceride was less pronounced, but nonetheless significant.
+In human studies, the impact of ashwagandha consumption on cholesterol and triglyceride was less pronounced

 The same study also found that supplementing with ashwagandha extract led to a 36% decrease in C-reactive protein (CRP).
 CRP is a protein that is linked to higher risks of heart disease.
 This result points to ashwagandha’s potential to reduce heart disease risk.